Roxbury, Boston: Recreational centers

 The Roxbury YMCA was founded in 1851 in the Greater Boston which is a cause driven nonprofit organization committed to developing youth by informing them about healthy living and promoting social responsibility in the community.
 It is one of the largest urban YMCA's in the country and Boston s largest provider of social services for children and families.
-The Greater Boston YMCA offers programs in categories, including adult education, aquatics, child care, sports and health/wellness.
+The Greater Boston YMCA offers programs in categories, including adult education, aquatics, childcare, sports and health/wellness.

 The John A. Shelburne community center is a non-profit recreational, educational, and cultural enrichment facility located in the heart of historic Roxbury.
 The Hattie B Copper Community center served Leadership development for women of color for over 89 years.
 The Center was named after John A. Shelburne, a Roxbury native.

 The Reggie Lewis Center was opened in 1995 which was built by the Commonwealth of Massachusetts.
 This center serves as the home for the Roxbury Community College's powerful intercollegiate and intramural athletics.
 Known as the "Reggie" and one of the fastest tracks in the World.
-The "Reggie" hosts over ninety high schools, collegiate and national track meets annually and some have included meets such as the USA Track and Field Championships, Boston Indoor Games, Northeast 10 Championships, NCAA Division II Championships and the High School National Championships.
+The "Reggie" hosts over ninety high schools, collegiate and national track meets annually, and some have included meets such as the USA Track and Field Championships, Boston Indoor Games, Northeast 10 Championships, NCAA Division II Championships and the High School National Championships.
 This center is a place for children and adults can attend to different sports such as basketball, track and soccer.
 They have community outreach programs that helps students stay out of trouble.
 There are after school programs to tutor students with their homework, physical activities and Arts and Crafts.